swaptacular/swpt_creditors_ui/pr0-documents.rst

 When reading a ``PR-zero`` document, if the "optional CRC-32 value" line is not empty, the contained value MUST be compared to the CRC-32 value calculated for the document.
-If the values differ, the document MUST be treated as invalid.
+If the two values differ, the document MUST be treated as invalid.

 The CRC-32 value for the document is calculated as follows: